Electric Snow Blower vs Gas: Your Best Choices Explained

 There are a few variations in the electric designs; one being more of an electric shovel that clears only about 12 inches of width at a time with a very short, 4 to 6 inch clearance.
 Other versions can handle a bit more and have 12 to 21 inch widths with up to a 12 inch clearance.
 Both are handy tools to have for occasional, lighter amounts of snowfall and to help save your back when using a shovel.

 Due to the specifications of an electric blower, they are a great resource for clearing off decks and patios, stairways, walkways, and shorter drives.
-They are handy, and often fairly inexpensive to have around for the occasional snowfall, and make clearing out your yard a pretty quick job.
+They are handy, and often fairly inexpensive to have around for the occasional

 Keeping the cord untangled and free from anything that might cause fraying is important as well.
 When preparing for the season and checking to make sure everything is running correctly, you can also double check and test your power outlets.

-When working you also need to take care to avoid the power cord, as it could become tangled in the machinery, plus water and electricity doesn’t mix well, so the cord needs to be checked for frays.
+When working you also need to take care to avoid the power cord, as it could become tangled in the machinery, plus water and electricity do not mix well, so the cord needs to be checked for frays.
 You also need to be mindful of how much work you are doing at a time, as too heavy a load, over too long a time may cause it to overheat, or even burn out.